 Media Wisata operates a rigorous and transparent peer-review process that aims to maximize quality.
 Peer review is handled by researchers and scholars.

 We believe that peer-review needs to be efficient, rigorous, and fair for everyone involved.

-In most Media Wisata journals, peer-review is a single-blind assessment with at least one independent reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief, or another academic editor approved by the Editor-in-Chief.
+In the Media Wisata journals, peer-review is a single-blind assessment with at least one independent reviewer, followed by a final acceptance/rejection decision by the Editor-in-Chief, or another academic editor approved by the Editor-in-Chief.
 The Editor-in-Chief is responsible for the academic quality of the publication process, including acceptance decisions, approval of Guest Editors and Special Issue topics, and appointing new Editorial Board members.

 A summary of the editorial process is given in the flowchart below.

 Immediately after submission, the journal’s Managing Editor will perform an initial check to assess:

 Overall suitability of the manuscript to the journal/section/Special Issue;